tfmake/tfmake/README.md

   tfmake command [options] [args]

 Available Commands:
-  apply             Execute the apply Makefile. cleanup           Cleanup the data directory. config            Modify tfmake configuration. gh-pr-comment     Add a comment to a GitHub pull request. gh-step-summary   Add content to GitHub Step Summary. init              Initialize the data directory for Terraform plan or apply execution. makefile          Generate a Makefile for Terraform plan or apply execution. mermaid           Generate a Mermaid flowchart diagram from Terraform modules and their dependencies. plan              Execute the plan Makefile. summary           Create a Markdown summary. touch             Touch modified files. version           Show the current version.
+  cleanup           Cleanup the data directory. config            Modify tfmake configuration. context           An alias for 'tfmake config' over the context value. init              Initialize the data directory for Terraform plan/apply execution. makefile          Generate a Makefile for Terraform plan/apply execution. mermaid           Generate a Mermaid flowchart diagram from Terraform modules and their dependencies. run               Run the Terraform plan/apply Makefile. summary           Create a Markdown summary. touch             Touch modified files. version           Show the current version.

+GitHub Commands:
+  gh-pr-comment     Add a comment to a GitHub pull request. gh-step-summary   Add content to GitHub Step Summary.

 Other options:
   -h, --help, help  Print this help and exit.